 Commonly known as Wat Pho, the statue of the Reclining Buddha is located in Thailand.
 It is also known as Wat Phra Chetuphon.
 The temple is the largest and oldest one in Bangkok with its 20 acres of lands was built about 200 years back.
 The temple underwent different remodeling at different times and a good number of Buddha images are housed in the temple.
 The gold plated Buddha is on a reclining form before he is receives ‘nirvana’ or enlightening.

-History of Temple of the Reclining Buddha:
+History of Wat Pho – Temple of the Reclining Buddha:

 Built about two centuries ago, the Reclining Buddha statue is located at the Wat Pho in Bangkok, Thailand.
 The Buddha statue is 46 meters in length and 15 meters in height.
 The reclining image of Buddha resembles the moments before his attaining enlightenment or ‘nirvana’.
 It is imagined that Buddha had lived in an Indian monastery named Wat Pho, and thus the name used here to remember his moments in India.
 Before turning to the temple, the location was used as a center for teaching traditional Thai medicine and is also considered as the oven of Thai massage.
 A large Buddha statue was ruined by the Burmese during the reign of King Rama I in 1767, and since then the temple and associated establishments experienced a god number of renovation attempts at different times.

 A bodhi tree (brought from India) is planted at the garden beside the Reclining Buddha temple and it is believed that Buddha sat under the tree while he was waiting for his nirvana.
 The latest renovation of the temple occurred in 1982.
 The Wat Pho houses over 1000 Buddha images which is the largest collection in Thailand and majority of the images are gathered from the former ruined capitals.
 There are numbers of inscriptions and various types of statues are exhibited at the temple.
 The library of the temple in enriched with religious and sacred books and materials.
 The temple is also a center of traditional Thai massage and massages are done on hourly basis in exchange of Thai Bahts, and learning of Traditional Thai massage in academic course forms is also available.

 The Reclining Buddha temple is located on the bank of Chao Phraya River and next to the Grand Palace.
 So, it is comfortably accessible by boat or taxi services.
 From the river pier, the temple is of short distance.
 The temple is opened from 8.00 am and shuts at 5.00 pm daily.
 Besides, you can ride on aircon buses to Wat Pho or regular bus services to Wat Pho.